 - Detach from the time in exchange for money mindset and exchange it for a way of thinking that focuses on the exchange of value.

-- Increase the value of your time by working less on the things you don’t like, invest more in doing the things you love, educate yourself so that you gain skills and capability that multiply your hourly value.
+- Increase the value of your time by working less on the things you don’t like, investing more in doing the things you love, and educating yourself to gain skills and capability that multiply your hourly value.

-- Commit yourself to serve the greatest good of the greatest number of people.
+- Commit yourself to serving the greatest good of the greatest number of people.

 If you are ready to have a different kind of life, then it is urgent

 that you infuse your life with aliveness, desire, and passion…